|

 § The Hope Chapel was originally known as the Hope United Methodist

 Church of Disco, Michigan.
-It was located on the west side of Van Dyke north of 24 Mile road.
+It was located on the west side of Van Dyke north of 24 Mile Road.
 The Hamlet of Disco was platted

 in 1849.
 In 1850 the Disco Academy was built on the southwest corner of Van Dyke and 24 Mile Road.